IttoSanzzo/Webserv/README.md

 -   First, just clone it.
 -   Then use `git submodule update --init --recursive` inside the cloned repository.
 This will initiate the [Json Engine](https://github.com/IttoSanzzo/CppJsonHandler) sub-repo.
--   Now use `make`.
-This will compile the files into a `webserv` file.
+-   Now use `make` and it will compile the files into a `webserv` file.

 ## How to use it